 Preventive measures

 The shoulder joint is one of the most important joints in the body, as it is involved in various arm movements.
-Therefore, you must take care to avoid calcific tendonitis of the shoulder, especially if you are an athlete or a sports person.
+Therefore, you must take care to avoid calcific tendinitis of the shoulder, especially if you are an athlete or a sports person.

 Maintain proper functioning of the thyroid gland.
 If you have any abnormality in the thyroid gland, you should immediately consult your doctor.
 Normal thyroid gland functioning is necessary if you want to prevent this condition.